-The First Lien Credit Agreement, as amended (the "Credit Agreement") provided for aggregate principal borrowings of \$740.0 million, comprised of a \$655.0 million term loan (the "First Lien Term Loan") and an \$85.0 million revolving credit facility (the "Revolving Credit Facility").
-On August 11, 2021, the Company entered into the Sixth Amendment to the First Lien Credit Agreement (the "Sixth Amendment").
-Pursuant to the Sixth Amendment, the aggregate amount of borrowings permitted by the Revolving Credit Facility automatically increased from \$85.0 million to \$140.0 million upon the consummation of the IPO and thus, the aggregate principal borrowings allowed under the Credit Agreement increased to \$795.0 million.
+The 2015 Credit Agreement provided for aggregate principal borrowings of \$740.0 million, comprised of a \$655.0 million term loan (the "2015 First Lien Term Loan") and an \$85.0 million revolving credit facility (the "2015 Revolving Credit Facility").
+On August 11, 2021, the Company entered into the Sixth Amendment to the 2015 First Lien Credit Agreement (the "Sixth Amendment").
+Pursuant to the Sixth Amendment, the aggregate amount of borrowings permitted by the 2015 Revolving Credit Facility automatically increased from \$85.0 million to \$140.0 million upon the consummation of the IPO and thus, the aggregate principal borrowings allowed under the Credit Agreement increased to \$795.0 million.

-Amounts outstanding under the First Lien Term Loan bear interest using either of the following two options which are chosen quarterly in advance at the election of the borrower: (1) an applicable rate of 2.5% plus the greater of (a) the prime rate or (b) the federal funds rate plus 1⁄2 of 1% or (c) the one-month London Interbank Offered Rate ("LIBOR") plus 1%, or (d) a 2% floor; (2) an applicable rate of 3.5% plus one-month LIBOR which is subject to a 1% floor.
-The Company chooses the method of interest for a period of either one month, two months, three months or six months.
-Interest is payable on the last business day of the period selected except for the six-month period, where it is payable on the last day of the third and sixth month.
+Amounts outstanding under the 2015 First Lien Term Loan bore interest using either of the following two options which were chosen quarterly in advance at the election of the borrower: (1) an applicable rate of 2.5% plus the greater of (a) the prime rate or (b) the federal funds rate plus 1⁄2 of 1% or (c) the one-month London Interbank Offered Rate ("LIBOR") plus 1%, or (d) a 2% floor; (2) an applicable rate of 3.5% plus one-month LIBOR which was subject to a 1% floor.
+The Company had the ability to choose the method of interest for a period of either one month, two months, three months or six months.
+Interest was payable on the last business day of the period selected except for the six-month period, where it was payable on the last day of the third and sixth month.
+As of December 31, 2021, borrowings under the 2015 First Lien Term Loan bore interest at 4.50%.

-The First Lien Term Loan requires a \$1.6 million repayment of principal on the last business day of each March, June, September and December.
-Per the Credit Agreement, the Company must make a mandatory principal prepayment to the extent the Company has excess cash flow, as defined by the agreement, in any completed fiscal year.
+The 2015 First Lien Term Loan required a \$1.6 million repayment of principal on the last business day of each March, June, September and December.
+Per the 2015 Credit Agreement, the Company was required to make a mandatory principal prepayment to the extent the Company had excess cash flow, as defined by the agreement, in any completed fiscal year.
 For the year ended December 31, 2020, the mandatory principal prepayment was \$6.7 million and was paid in April 2021.
-Per the terms of the First Lien Term Loan, there is no mandatory principal prepayment required for the year ended December 31, 2021.
-On November 1, 2021, the Company utilized proceeds from the IPO and cash on hand to repay \$100.0 million of outstanding borrowings under the First Lien Term Loan.
+Per the terms of the 2015 First Lien Term Loan, there was no mandatory principal prepayment required for the year ended December 31, 2021.
+On November 1, 2021, the Company utilized proceeds from the IPO and cash on hand to repay \$100.0 million of outstanding borrowings under the 2015 First Lien Term Loan.
 Additionally, in conjunction with principal repayment, the Company recognized the write-down of debt discount of \$1.0 million.
-Other than the required quarterly repayments, all outstanding principal is due at maturity on June 19, 2024.
+Other than the required quarterly repayments, all outstanding principal was due at maturity on June 19, 2024.

-Outstanding borrowings under the Credit Agreement are collateralized by a first-priority security interest in substantially all of the equity interests of the Company.
+Outstanding borrowings under the 2015 Credit Agreement were collateralized by a first-priority security interest in substantially all of the equity interests of the Company.